aliou/www/_drafts/postgres-tsranges-in-ecto.md

 end
 ```

-We also define a convenience function to create a `TimestampRange`:
+We also define a convenience function to create a `Timestamp.Range`:

 ```elixir